appledora/appledora/README.md

  </p>

 ```
-- I’m currently working on Bioinformatics and DeepLearning.
+- I’m primarily working on Bioinformatics and DeepLearning.
-- I’m currently learning Model structuring and tuning.
+- I’m learning about Neural Networks and LifeScience right now.
-- I’m looking to collaborate on Bioinformatics.
+- I love collaboration works, so feel free to reach out.
 - Ask me about Popscience and Popculture.
 I am less disappointing in these fields.
 - Fun fact: None
 ```